bryanz35/PaperReimagined/README.md

 # PaperReimagined
  Website for the Paper Reimagined club
  Hi there is no license for this code.
-AKA this is my code and dont touch it >:(
+Please do not copy it without permission.

  contributors: Bryan Zhong (bryanz35), Anna Zhong (annazhong3)